“There’s nothing wrong with Ellen. It’s just that she loves too much.” –Mary Philips as Mrs. Berent

 Leave Her to Heaven is depicted as an extended flashback revolving around femme fatale, Ellen.
 The film version tells the story of novelist Richard Harland coming back to his island home after a prison stay.
 On his way, he meets socialite Ellen Berent, who falls in love with him because he resembles her recently deceased father.
 In turn, Richard offers Ellen his sympathy and, later, love.
-The couple’s romance and relationship are off to a seemingly blissful start, though the relationship becomes increasingly strained as Ellen’s negative characteristics are revealed gradually.
+The couple’s romance and relationship are off to a seemingly blissful start, though the relationship becomes increasingly strained as Ellen’s negative characteristics are gradually revealed.

 Richard Harland: When I looked at you, exotic words drifted across the mirror of my mind like clouds across the summer sky.

 As Ellen was obsessively linked to her father, she similarly latches on to Richard as a replacement for a new source of affection.
-Previously engaged to Russell Quinton, Ellen is begged by Russell to avoid marring Richard.
-While Ellen and Richard do marry, Ellen’s flaws become clearer; she is pathologically jealous of anything that distracts her Richard from worshiping her.
+Previously engaged to Russell Quinton, Ellen is begged by Russell to avoid marrying Richard.
+While Ellen and Richard do marry, Ellen’s flaws become clearer; she is pathologically jealous of anything that distracts Richard from worshiping her.

 Russell Quinton: I loved you.